Return to site

 Tom Segal and Paul Kealy remain amongst the most influential tipsters in the UK and Ireland because their views change prices.
 Even at Cheltenham.
 Their influence has been maintained with the introduction of the RP Youtube tipping programme 'In The Know.' with the lovable Ross Brierley.

 So how was the 2024 Festival for Tom, Paul and Johnny?
 Tom first, highlight of the week was Captain Guinness 25s antepost.
 Hard to whack, though even he found it hard to believe.
 Followed it up with Chianti Classico, Sateman 4s and Limerick Lace 5s, both Antepost.
 Although he said win only, you'd have to give him Home By The Lee @ 33s.
 34 tips in total.
-Infront, but not by a lot.
+In front, but not by a lot.
 Johnny likes to give one a race.
 Some shorties beaten but his highlights were Chianti Classico, Montys Star w/o, Shanbally Kid and Stellar Story at 33s.
 Not bad at all.

 JD's column sometimes gives very sage advice.
-I find him an absolute deflight on Upping The Ante.
 Tuesday 2023, 'been at Cheltenham since 2004, first as a bookie and then as a punter.
 One thing I've learned in 18 years is that the best two days for punters are Tues/Wed.
 If you're in dire straits Thursday morning, the chances of you coming out of the week in front are slim.
 Thurs/Fri are a bookies bonanza.'
+This might change since Tuesday now has the four handicaps.
+Races 3,4,6 and 7.

 2022 For Tom, hmm.
 Tipped 19 horses antepost.
 One winner Flooring Porter at 6s.
 Tipped him the year before at 16s.
 On the week itself, it wasn't a classic.
 16 tips over the four days.
 Brazil on Tuesday covered his loses, L'Homme Presse was only 9/4f due to the late defection of Bravemansgame, then nothing til Banbridge at 12s in the Martin Pipe helps him out of a hole.
 If he backed nothing else, he's just in front.
 2021 his only two winners all week were Mount Ida and Porlock Bay.
 The latter, live, he gave a lot of credit for listening to Jane Mangan.
 Good man.